COLOMBIA

 ︎︎︎ earthern plaster

-Permaculture is a design system for creating sustainable and self-sufficient human habitats by mimicking the patterns and relationships found in nature.
-It integrates land, resources, people, and the environment through principles that promote harmony, resilience, and regeneration.
+Permaculture is a design system that draws from the patterns and relationships found in nature to create sustainable ways of living.
+It integrates land, resources, ecosystems and people through principles that promote interdependence, resilience, and regeneration.

 Permaculture is based on observing nature and designing systems that work with, rather than against, natural processes.
 It encourages using resources wisely by capturing energy, recycling waste, and valuing renewable materials.
 Diversity, integration, and small, gradual solutions are key to creating resilient and productive environments.
 The approach emphasizes thoughtful design, where every element supports others, creating efficient and regenerative systems.
 At its core, permaculture aims to meet human needs while restoring and enriching the ecosystems we depend on.